sidgod27/AQI-Hypothesis-Testing/README.md

 My Approach:

-Throughout this analysis, I ensured:
+-Throughout this analysis, I ensured:

-Applying Welch’s t-test to account for unequal variances.
+-Applying Welch’s t-test to account for unequal variances.

-Maintaining a 5% significance level for confident decision-making.
+-Maintaining a 5% significance level for confident decision-making.

-Combining statistical tests with clear visualizations for better interpretability.
+-Combining statistical tests with clear visualizations for better interpretability.

-This project showcases my ability to apply statistical methods to real-world environmental issues and to translate data insights into policy recommendations.
+-This project showcases my ability to apply statistical methods to real-world environmental issues and to translate data insights into policy recommendations.

 Feel free to explore or contact me for a deeper discussion of the findings or methodologies!